realo-com/api-client/README.md

 Before using this library, you must have a valid API Key.
 To get an API Key, please contact your Realo customer success manager.

 ## Installation

-The recommended way to install the Realo PHP API client is through [composer](https://getcomposer.org).
+### As a composer dependency (Recommended)

-See [here](https://getcomposer.org/download/) how to install it.
+The recommended way to install the Realo PHP API client is through [composer](https://getcomposer.org/download/).

 Next, run the `composer` command to install the Realo PHP API client: